-As magnificent as Bangkok’s main attractions such as the Grand Palace and the Emerald Buddha Temple are, it’s no fun visiting them on a rainy day.
+Despite the magnificence of the Grand Palace or the Temple of Dawn which are one of the most popular sights in Bangkok, it’s no fun visiting them on a rainy day.
 Especially if you come during the rainy season, the frequent precipitation can quickly spoil your travel plans.
 But fortunately, there are many indoor activities to make your stay not only enjoyable, but also a memorable learning experience.
 Here are my suggestions for things to do when it rains in Bangkok.

 1. Shop ’til you drop

 Bangkok provides an incomparable shopping experience and has enough malls to keep you going for days.
 Some of the most popular shopping centers are located in Siam Square district and connected via covered bridges.
 It is literally possible to hop from one mall to another without setting your foot on the street or getting a drop of rain.
 For a good variety of shopping malls, start off at the upscale Siam Paragon and make your way through the stylish Siam Center and Siam Discovery until you reach MBK, a mecca for shopaholics.
 Other trendy shopping malls in Bangkok include Terminal 21 and the legendary Central World.
-All are easy to reach by BTS, so you don’t have to worry about rainy traffic jams.
+All are easy to reach by BTS, so you don’t have to worry about traffic jams in the rain.

 2. Treat yourself to a spa day

 3. See a show

 When it comes to entertainment, Bangkok has something to offer for every taste.
 Whether you enjoy concerts, comedy shows, cabarets or cultural performances, there’s always something to choose from in Thailand’s vibrant capital.
-Why not immerse yourself in the breathtaking show of Siam Niramit, a performance of traditional Thai dance?
+Why not immerse yourself in the breathtaking show of Siam Niramit?
 My personal favorites are the Calypso Cabaret at the Asiatique night market and Cookin’ Nanta.
 They have been around for many years and will lift your mood even when it’s wet and grey outside.

 4. Learn how to cook Thai